anyoptimization/pymoo/docs/source/constraints/index.md

 :raw_mimetype: text/restructuredtext

 .. note::
    Next, most algorithms in *pymoo* will not handle equality constraints efficiently.
-One reason is the strictness of equality constraints with makes it especially challenging to handle them when solving black-box optimization problems.
+One reason is the strictness of equality constraints which makes it especially challenging to handle them when solving black-box optimization problems.
 ```

 \begin{align}